12-Factor App: Modern Practices and the Leapcell Guide

 VI.
 Stateless Processes

-Execute the app as one or more stateless processes.
+Execute the app as stateless processes.

 VII.
 Port Binding